top of page

 Do you provide grants for scholarships?

-No. Our geographical focus is generally the Midwestern United States.
+Yes.
+Our geographical focus is generally the Midwestern United States.

 If you would like more information, please e-mail the foundation at: Info@RobertWPlasterFoundation.org, or call 417-533-3007.